HTTP status codes are an essential part of SEO and web development.

 Successful Responses (200–299)

-These codes indicate that the request was received and processed successfully.
+Successful responses show that the request was received and processed successfully.

 You will usually see these codes in the browser when you visit a page.